Get Started Free

 Pricing: Free version with limitations.
 Premium subscription starts at $7.99/month.

-Best Russian Translator App for Travel
+Best Russian Translation App for Travel

 Russia spans 11 time zones.
 In remote areas, mobile data coverage drops significantly.
 Download your offline language pack before you travel - not at the airport.